-Thanks to its novel slope measuring mode and precise distance estimation with this durable instrument, your golf game should never be the same again.
+Thanks to its novel slope measuring mode and precise distance estimation this durable instrument, your golf game should never be the same again.

 The S2 Pro features a high-quality display and a powerful Lens that allows for up to 6x Magnification.

 Featuring sturdy shockproof construction, water resistance, and the ability to measure distances up to 730m with an accuracy of up to 0.91m, this Laser Rangefinder is built to survive the rigors of any course.